New annual records are being set for visits to French museums, including 10 million to the Louvre in 2012.

 A new bill on heritage covers archives, preventive archaeology, museums and built heritage and protected zones.

 4.2.2 Heritage issues and policies

 A great deal of research work was carried out to improve digitalisation processes, document indexing and digitised content.
 The adoption of rules governing the description of documents is aimed at guaranteeing the compatibility of different information systems.
-As the internet is a world-wide network there is a need for a firm policy on the multilingualism of the sites that diffuse digitised cultural heritage documents (50% of connections to the Joconde database are from outside of France).
+As the internet is a world-wide network (half of the connections to the paintings database Mona Lisa are from outside France), there is a need for a firm policy on the multilingualism of the sites that diffuse digitised cultural heritage documents.

 For more information, see

 European Heritage Network: Country profile France